'The Issue of Our Time': APA, HUD Address Income Inequality, Equitable Growth

 In her remarks at the annual awards luncheon, U.S. Housing and Urban Development Principal Deputy Assistant Secretary Harriet Tregoning called addressing income inequality and equitable growth "the issue of our time" in planning.

 The discussion of planning for inclusive growth was joined at the conference by U.S. Department of Transportation officials touting their "ladders of opportunity" work as part of a day-long convening of regional planning agencies from across the nation led by the APA Regional and Intergovernmental Planning Division.

 This dynamic of strong growth in some areas of the economy and population paired with a lingering recession and dim prospects in others was an important focus for many planners at the conference.
 Strategies for creating shared growth and prosperity while managing the impacts of rapid change in some neighborhoods and cities continue to be dominant concerns for planners.

 In her comments, HUD's Tregoning touted the new Prosperity Playbook initiative.

-They also noted the difficulties they face in neighborhoods where planning and economic growth has created vibrant places, improved access, new amenities but also rising housing costs, social friction and, too often, displacement of long-time residents.
-San Francisco planner Gil Kelly, AICP, described the phenomenon well in saying that we can plan and develop mixed income neighborhoods where the incomes don’t actually mix.
+They also noted the difficulties they face in neighborhoods where planning and economic growth have created vibrant places, improved access, and new amenities but also rising housing costs, social friction, and, too often, displacement of long-time residents.
+San Francisco planner Gil Kelly, AICP, described the phenomenon well in saying that we can plan and develop mixed-income neighborhoods where the incomes don't mix.